maths/moodle-qtype_stack/doc/en/CAS/Validator.md

 A single validator function can be re-used on multiple inputs within a single question.
 If you regularly copy validator functions from question to question please consider contributing this as a function to the core of STACK (see below for details).
 We expect to collect and support regularly used validators in future.

+Validator functions basically test for a particular property.
+Validator functions can be re-used to create an answer test.
+See the documentation on [`ATValidtor`](../Authoring/Answer_Tests/Other.md).

 ## Combining validators

 If you wish to test for a number of separate properties then it is probably best to create separate functions for each property and combine them into a single validator.